Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: Abstract

 \section{Abstract}

 In this paper, we consider Hartree-type equations on the two-dimensional torus and on the plane.
 We prove polynomial bounds on the growth of high Sobolev norms of solutions to these equations.
 The proofs of our results are based on the adaptation to two dimensions of the techniques we had previously used in \cite{SoSt1,SoSt2} to study the analogous problem in one dimension.
-Since we are working in two dimensions, a more detailed analysis of the resonant frequencies is needed, as in \cite{CKSTT7}.
-As a corollary, we obtain bounds on the solutions of the cubic NLS on the plane, which improve bounds previously proved in \cite{CDKS}.
+Since we are working in two dimensions, a more detailed analysis of the resonant frequencies is needed, as was previously used in the work of Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT7}.